 - brand information

 - target audience

 - campaign logistics and budget

 Based on your brief and timings OMD will provide suitable service deliverables that include but are not limited to a fully costed media plan.

 OMD is remunerated for its services via a flat % fee on the media/activity plan.
 The same flat fee applies to all media plans/activity regardless of size or type.
 More info on the OMD contract scope can be found here.

-Choose a communications services provider (for non-media planning and buying)
+Choose a communications services provider (for services outside of OMD's scope)

 The Advertising and Digital Communications Prequalification Scheme (the Scheme) lists prequalified advertising and digital communications service providers across a range of fields, including but not limited to, video production, market research and graphic design.

 - Makes it easier for NSW Government departments and agencies to source approved suppliers for a range of marketing communications services

 - Gives marketing service providers with relevant and proven expertise the opportunity to deliver work for NSW Government